 Ultimate Coffee Date with Deborah and Coco

 All great tips!
-Its so important to train appropriately and make sure rest and recovery are part of the process.
+Its so important to have a good plan in place and to make sure that rest and recovery is a part of training.